Overview

 Through the Department of Drug and Alcohol Programs' Overdose Prevention Program, free naloxone, fentanyl test strips, and xylazine test strips are available statewide.

-Pennsylvania residents can receive free naloxone by mail through a partnership with NEXT Distro, Prevention Point Pittsburgh, and Vital Strategies.
+Pennsylvania residents can receive free naloxone by mail for personal use through a partnership between Prevention Point Pittsburgh and NEXT Distro, with support from DDAP.

 Buy Naloxone